maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 *How do you create one?*

-To create this I used a [Modular Scale][] tool, and input the following into the tool:
+To create this I used a [Modular Scale][] tool.
+The tool requests three variables.
+Here is what I input into it to generate my scale:

 - Our base font size of 16 pixels
 - Our logo font size of 30 pixels
 - The Golden ratio – I decided to go with a classic base ratio

-Modular skills the subject worth researching.
-If you're interested, take a look at the following resources:
+Modular skills is a subject worth researching.
+I think it makes a huge difference in your design, as a whole harmonious creation.
+If you're interested in learning more, take a look at the following resources:

 - [Tim Brown - More Perfect Typography][Perfect Typography] (Go to minute 15:00, great talk.)
 - Articles 10, 11, and 12 in Appendix 11, [A Brief History of Web Font Sizes][Appendix 11]

-*What you do with them?*
+*Now what I do with my scale?*

-Once created, use only the numbers defined in your modular scale for measurements throughout your application, but before applying it its important to keep this in mind:
+Once created, use only the numbers defined in the scale for measurements throughout your application, like font sizes, margins, paddings, column widths, etc..

+Before applying your scale its important to keep this in mind:

 > Modular scales are a tool, they’re not magic.
 They’re not going to work for every measurement, and that’s okay.
 Math is no substitute for an experienced designer’s eye, but it can provide both hints and constraints for decision making.
 Consider the scale’s numbers educated suggestions.
 Round them if you like (22.162 becomes 22).
 Combine them (3.56 + 16 = 19.56).
 Or as we saw me do here, break from the scale entirely.